 How can I register my 6-12 year old for the Children’s Program?

 Registration for the Children’s Program is organised by language.
 If your child is between 6-12 they will be expected to attend the children’s program.

 You will need to stay in the hamlet that is offering a Children’s Program in your child’s language.

 Plum Village monks and nuns offer a special program for teenagers to have a joyful and meaningful time in the monastery.
 Young people have an opportunity to form deep friendships and hang out with others from many different nationalities and backgrounds.

 Together we create a safe, nourishing atmosphere where everyone feels free to be themselves, accepted just as they are.
+To do so, we ask everyone to refrain from alcohol, drugs, and sexual activities during the retreat.
 To make the most of the beautiful natural environment, and the presence of each other, we encourage everyone to take a break from cellphones and other electronic devices during the retreat.

 We learn how to listen deeply to each other and support each other.
 We learn some simple ways to handle our strong emotions and difficulties.
 We play a lot of games, music and sport, and usually have several creative projects, depending on what everyone would like to do.

 The monks and nuns also offer a relaxed, light program of meditation and physical exercise that is relevant and impactful.

 To support the collective energy of the retreat, all teens staying at Plum Village during the Summer Retreat are expected to take part in the teenager program, unless they have permission from their parents and their hosting hamlet to do otherwise.